Do you want content like this delivered to your inbox?

 Kelowna weather metrics:

-• Average spring temperature: High 15C (degrees celsius); Low 3C
+• Average spring temperature: High 15C (degrees Celsius); Low 3C

 • Average summer temperature: High 26.3C; Low 12.3C